SuperOfficeDocs/crmscript/docs/api-reference/classes/NSForeignSystemAgent/SaveDeviceByIdentifier.md

 # NSForeignDevice SaveDeviceByIdentifier(String applicationName, String deviceName, String deviceIdentifier, NSForeignDevice foreignDevice)

-Updates a NSForeignDevice with deviceName that belongs to the application with applicationName.
+Updates an NSForeignDevice with deviceName that belongs to the application with applicationName.

 ## Parameters